 Last but not least, there is overclocking with BIOS.
 The BIOS is part of every system’s motherboard, meaning it isn’t software you download and use on your operating system.
 Still, it is extremely useful and can be great for overclocking, so it is relevant to the question at hand.

-However, BIOS can be far more complicated to figure out as it is less intuitive.
-Some BIOS don’t even have support for a mouse, so you can imagine how bad the user interface can be.
-What makes things even worse is that every motherboard brand has a different style/design for its BIOS.
-Even models from the same brand can be very different from each other.
+However, BIOS can be far more complex to figure out as it is less instinctive.
+Some BIOS don’t even have support for a mouse, so you can imagine how poor the user interface can be.
+What makes things even worse is that every motherboard brand has a distinct style/design for its BIOS.
+Even models from the same brand can be quite different from each other.

-To access your BIOS, you will have to hit the appropriate keyboard shortcut while your system is booting up.
-Usually, it is either Delete, F2, F10, or F12.
+To access your BIOS, you will have to hit the suitable keyboard shortcut while your system is booting up.
+Usually, it is either Rename, F2, F10, or F12.

-If you are having trouble getting the hang of BIOS, we recommend referring to the motherboard’s manual or checking out videos explaining the settings of that specific version of the BIOS.
+If you are struggling to grasp BIOS, we suggest consulting the motherboard’s manual or exploring videos elucidating the configurations of that particular version of the BIOS.

 Conclusion